Our Trip to Patzcuaro

 Our recent trip to Patzcuaro, a large Colonial-era town in the adjoining state of Michoacan, was just over 300 km—about 200 miles one way.
 Most of the drive was on a restricted access toll road, like an Interstate highway in the States.
 About a tenth of the journey, though, was on pot-holed, undivided asphalt roads that traveled through small pueblos and across unfenced rangeland.

-human activities on the land.
-This is a rare example of
+Miles of these walls added a feeling of permanence to human activities on the land.
+This is a rare example of unrepaired damage, perhaps related to harvesting the nopal. |

 It is high country.
 Our home in Ajijic is the same altitude as mile-high Denver, and we traveled up to about 7500 feet.
 It is not mountainous, however.
 There are broad, broad valleys—and vistas—and plateaus sloping up the shoulders of ancient, widely spaced and much-eroded volcanic peaks.
 The countryside was green from the rainy season, but in no way tropical.
 Think of pine vying with cactus.